Abstract privacy program governance scene with shields, policy binders, and emerald security holographics

 Ready to get started?
 Check out the CIPM certification on the IAPP website and download the Body of Knowledge to begin your preparation.

-Verify my CIPM credential on Credential.net.
+Verify my CIPM credential on Credly.

 CIPM certification review closing illustration with privacy program lifecycle, secure data, and exam success motif